Skip to main navigation Skip to search Skip to main content

 Overview

-James joined the institute after completing his PhD at the University of Sheffield and the Sheffield Political Economy Research Institute (SPERI) where his thesis analysed the politics of the electric vehicle transition in Germany and the UK.
+James joined Manchester after completing his PhD at the University of Sheffield and the Sheffield Political Economy Research Institute (SPERI).
 He has held visiting positions at the University of Bergen (2022), the University of Toronto (2023), the University of Melbourne (2024), the University of Ottawa (2025) and Peking University (2025).

-His work has been published in various leading journals, including New Political Economy, Global Environmental Politics, Environmental Politics, Energy Research & Social Science, Competition and Change and Journal of Cleaner Production, amongst others.
+His work has been published in various leading journals, including Review of International Political Economy, Climate Policy, New Political Economy, Global Environmental Politics, Environmental Politics, Energy Research & Social Science, Competition and Change and Journal of Cleaner Production, amongst others.

 Green monetary policy and the role of central banks in the transition to Net Zero and their relationship with the state and the financial system.

-Climate/nature-related financial risks (C/NRFRs) to financial stability and the financialization of nature, with particular reference to green finance.
+Climate/nature-related financial risks (C/NRFRs) to financial stability and the financialisation of nature, with particular reference to green finance.

 The climate and environmental impacts of football and sport more broadly.